Competitive Soccer at the Southern Chester County Soccer Associations

 - To make each child’s experience as positive and enjoyable as possible and to continually foster a passion and love for the game.
 In a word – have FUN

 SCCSA has provided children with an opportunity to participate in this wonderful sport since 1977.
-As many of you know the club provides an in-house instructional program as well as a travel program – together there are more than thirteen hundred children participating in the club.
+As many of you know the club provides an in-house instructional program as well as a competitive program – together there are more than thirteen hundred children participating in the club.

-The Travel Program has grown from a few teams to as many as 24 teams.
+The Competitive Program has grown from a few teams to as many as 24 teams.
 This sustained growth has only been accomplished through the extensive and sometimes exhaustive efforts of the many parent volunteers associated with the program.
 To them we owe our continued thanks for their countless hours on and off the field.

 U.S. Club Soccer and United States Youth Soccer Association (“USYSA”) are the national governing bodies our teams play under.
 Most of our teams play under U.S. Club Soccer rules.
-Each team is reviewed by the Travel Committee, Team Trainer and Coach to determine the appropriate league and level for the team which will maximize development and competitiveness.
+Each team is reviewed by the Competitive Committee, Team Trainer and Coach to determine the appropriate league and level for the team which will maximize development and competitiveness.
 Teams will compete in various leagues including US Youth Soccer National League (USYS), Eastern Development Program (EDP), Atlantic Premier League (APL), Central League Soccer (CLS), DELCO, and PAGS.
 These leagues are highly regarded and some offer some of the highest levels of competition in youth soccer in the East.
 We as a club fully support and agree with both the letter and the intent of these rules and regulations.